 Remember

-Compound interest rewards saving early, saving often, and waiting patiently.
+Compound interest rewards saving early, saving often, keeping money saved and invested, and waiting patiently.

 Related Standards Aligned Lesson Plans